 Genre: pop, rock, funk with world music flavours!

 The songs on this album were recorded at different intervals over the last few years both in Simon’s own studio and other studios.
 The album title reflects this as Simon wanted to pull together the various songwriting threads of the last few years.

 He plays sings, plays drums, percussion and some guitar and keyboards on all the tracks.
 Anything else (especially lead guitar!) was played by session musicians.

 Genre: traditional Moroccan music (vocals and percussion).

 “Haleshla” means “why not?” in Moroccan Arabic.
-This EP is a duo with Simon and Mouna playing the traditional Moroccan music they performed in France and the UK and that they still perform in their guesthouse in Meknès, Morocco.
+This EP is a duo with Simon and Mouna playing traditional Moroccan music.
+They have performed in France and the UK and still perform in their guesthouse in Meknès, Morocco.
 The tracks were recorded “live” ie. as when being played live on stage.